owenmason/MLBot/README.md

 # RLBotPythonExample
-Example of a python bot using the RLBot framework
+Example of a python bot using the RLBot framework *with plans to implement neural network*

 ## Installation